Frequently Asked Questions

 The department will look specifically at the last 60 hours coursework and determine the GPA for this portion of your coursework.
-We require a 3.5 GPA for the last 60 hours coursework.
+We require a 3.20 GPA for the last 60 hours coursework.
 This GPA is what will be used as a criteria for admission to the program.
 To figure your own last 60 hours GPA look at your college credits, begin at last semester completed and work backwards until you have 60 hours worth of credit, if this stops in the middle of a semester then you must add the remaining hours for that semester (this will give you more than 60 hours).
 Figure the GPA for those courses using strictly A, B, C, etc. No +/-.
 We round up from the third decimal therefore a 3.17 does not qualify as that is less than 3.20.GPA calculators are available on the internet to assist in calculating your GPA, however, please keep in mind that the GPA calculator provides only a "guesstimation" of the GPA.

 There are 8 core classes and 4 basic sciences that must be completed prior to beginning any graduate courses.
 Those courses are:

-CD 405 Phonetics
+CD 405 Applied Phonetics

 CD 481 Normal Speech & Language Development